MoarVM/MoarVM/README.markdown

 ## Status

-MoarVM is currently in development.
-It can run all of the NQP test suite, all of the Rakudo sanity tests, and passes more spectests than any other Rakudo backend.
+MoarVM is the primary backend for the Rakudo compiler.

 Unlike the JVM or JS backend of NQP, the MoarVM repo is not integrated into the [NQP source repo](http://github.com/perl6/nqp) but instead can be pulled